atomaszewicz/Simpsons/RStudio/Analysis.md

 We will use IMDb's breakdown of the voting demographics for their aggregated TV score by series and by episodes, found(here)[http://www.imdb.com/title/tt0096697/ratings?ref_=tt_ov_rt_].
 I will start by doing the data on the series, and if I have time I can come back and analyze the changes in demographic by episode to get a better picutre of the evolution of the IMDb voting audience.

-The data (pulled September 6, 2017) sheds some light on what groups are voting the most, and who likes the series the most.
-Men make up over 80% of the ratings
+The data (pulled September 6, 2017) sheds some light on what groups are voting the most, and how much they like the series.
+Males make up over 80% of the ratings, and they rate it an average of 8.8/10, 0.2 points higher than females.
+The highest score was receieved by it's core Male 18-29 demographic as well as the Male 30-44 demographic.
+Seeing as the show has been on air for 28 years, it makes sense that the Male 30-44 demographic would rank it so highly, as they are the group who grew up with it in syndication

+the show is about to embark on it's 29th season, and at it's end, will put it above Gun Smoke's 635 episodes,

 ## Plots